DOI-ONRR/doi-extractives-data/_downloads/federal-production.md

 ### Region

-BOEM separates offshore area into four regions: Gulf of Mexico, Atlantic, Pacific, and Alaska.
+BOEM separates offshore areas into four regions: Gulf of Mexico, Atlantic, Pacific, and Alaska.
 For more information on offshore regions, including spatial boundaries, see BOEM's [maps and GIS data](http://www.boem.gov/Maps-and-GIS-Data/).

 ### Planning area